WWII cash hoard discovered under shop floor

-(CNN)Construction workers in the UK have found wads of cash dating back to World War II at a shop that once belonged to tailor beloved by Winston Churchill and his wife Clementine.
+(CNN)Construction workers in the UK have found wads of cash dating back to World War II at a shop that once belonged to a tailor beloved by Winston Churchill and his wife Clementine.

 Stunned renovators pulled bundles of decaying, dirt-encrusted banknotes from their clandestine spot under a shop floor in the seaside city of Brighton in May.